Design for the patient experience

 Today, fewer and fewer patients passively accept physicians’ advice.
 Patients are increasingly active, informed consumers entering clinics armed with research and opinions about their healthcare options.
 They desire data on similar patients while calculating the benefits and risks of their choices.
 To the patient–consumer, "precision medicine" represents the ideal standard of care: the individualised, evidence-based treatment that provides the best opportunity for a positive outcome.
 Read our three-part series exploring the patient-consumer:

-Because they are economical and flexible, registries are ideal for collecting data from a wide range of patients and practice sites, generating the real-world evidence regulators and payers require to demonstrate effectiveness and safety, and to support label and coverage extensions.
-However, the flexibility of registries also creates risk.
+Registries are economical and flexible, and ideal for collecting data from a wide range of patients and sites, generating the real world evidence regulators and payers require to demonstrate effectiveness and safety, and to support label and coverage extensions.
+But this flexibility also creates risk.
 To generate useable, uniform data, registries must be carefully designed and administered.
-Consider these seven factors to design and launch a successful registry.
+Consider these seven factors as you design and launch a successful registry.